Ge0rges/KNet/README.md

             We suggest K=2 from biological inspiration.
 However this parameter could also be subject to the genetic algorithm.

+*This repository implements Step 1.a and Step 1.b*
 ## Software
 # How to Run
 Unavailable